Return to office is the new normal. Flexibility is still the hiring advantage

 [slider-blog]

-Teams showed the same pattern: they rated their productivity highest in flexible setups, and lowest in office‑only environments.
+People rated their team productivity the same way: highest in flexible models and lowest in office-only environments.

 The results showed how people felt about work models in early 2025.
 And it seems people still feel more or less the same way in 2026, at least for now.

 What changed is the market around them.
-In 2026, most open roles are now hybrid with fixed office days, so people’s preferences and the options they see don’t always match.
+In 2026, most open roles are now hybrid, so people’s preferences and the options they see don’t always match.
 And that gap might explain some of the hiring and retention challenges we’re seeing today.

 Key takeaways for scaling teams in 2026

-• RTO has moved beyond a trend and become the new normal.
-Office and hybrid setups with fixed days are now the default reality for many teams, and most people have either already adjusted to this model or are in the process of adapting.
+- RTO has moved beyond a trend and become the new normal.
+Office and hybrid setups are now the default reality for many teams, and most people have either already adjusted to this model or are in the process of adapting.

 At On The Spot, we build R&D teams in Poland in different work setups depending on what makes sense for your product, team, and culture.
 If hiring is on your agenda for 2026, feel free to reach out and start a conversation with us.